Skip to main content

 The node toolbar

-When you click an element, it becomes selected (shown by a colored border) and a node toolbar appears to its left.
-A selected assignment node with the node toolbar visible on its left side The toolbar provides these actions (top to bottom):
+When you click an element it becomes selected (shown by a colored border) and a small node toolbar appears next to it.
+The toolbar provides these actions:

 IconActionDescription